ArnaudCampestre/Scraping-Scrapy/README.md

 Please note in order to yield all items in a structured manner the below code line has been entered in the settings.py file. <br>
 FEED_EXPORT_FIELDS = ['job_title', 'location', 'date', 'rating', 'title', 'comment', 'pros', 'cons']

-Do not hesistate to contact me if you find a more efficient way to get <br>
-the same result or if any improvements can be made.

 ### Glassdoor_scrap: